 Delve into History in Agrigento

 Agrigento is on the southwest coast of Sicily and is an unmissable destination for all history lovers.
-Some of Sicily’s best-preserved ruins can be found here, as well as some stunning beaches and a charming old town, making it one of the best places to visit in Sicily.
+Some of Sicily’s best-preserved Greek temples can be found here.
+You can also find stunning beaches and a charming old town, making it one of the best places to visit in Sicily.

 Things to Do in Agrigento

 The Valley of the Temples is one of the most popular travel destinations in not only Sicily but in all of Italy as well.
-It is one of the most outstanding displays of Greek architecture that remains today.
+It is one of the most outstanding displays of Greek architecture that remains today and is protected as a UNESCO World Heritage Site.

 La Scala dei Turchi